GregorR/style/CONTRACTIONS.md

 making the meaning clearer.
 The same is true of the (apostrophe-free) contraction “gonna”, which is only used as the auxiliary to introduce future
 tense: “I'm gonna go to the store” is correct in informal speech, but “I'm gonna the store” is not, eliminating an ambiguity.
-Of course, “gonna” is slang, and so “common usage is the only valid arbiter of style” demands its exclusion in formal settings; the point is that contractions are often *not* lazy, but in fact improve the clarity of language through disambiguation.
+Of course, “gonna” is considered slang, and so “common usage is the only valid arbiter of style” demands its exclusion in formal settings; the point is that contractions are often *not* lazy, but in fact improve the clarity of language through disambiguation.
 Although common speakers don't understand the rules of grammar in any depth, common people nonetheless settle instinctively on sensible grammar rules, which is why we have grammar in the first place.

 There is one good reason to eliminate contractions from academic writing in certain circumstances: academic writing is reviewed, and some reviewers are as